KarateJB/eBooks/Jenkins/03. Build .NET Core project/README.md

 ![](assets/003.png)

-Or use it in the Jenkinsfile.
+Or use it in the Jenkinsfile as the later sample.